jerseycity19/team-10/README.md

 The following requirements / functionality are taken into consideration and completion:-

 - The user's are asked to register for the meeting.
+- It will ask user to fill out the form to register for the meeting.
-- Google Hangouts are used for the meeting.
+- Google Hangouts is the best suitable software we came up with to use for the meeting.

 **Images** :-